O, Miami builds community through literature.

 Love what we do?
 Donate now via Paypal.

 Our largest event is our annual poetry festival, also named “O, Miami.”
 The mission of the festival is for every single person in Miami-Dade County to encounter a poem during the month of April.
 Since its founding in 2011, the festival has hosted performances by Anne Carson, Raúl Zurita, W.S.
 Merwin, Patti Smith, Richard Blanco, Tracy K. Smith, Thurston Moore, Kevin Young, and many others.
-For general information, visit our O, Miami festival page, or check out Knight Foundation's report on the inaugural festival.
+For general information, visit our O, Miami festival page.
 Upcoming festival events will always be updated on our events page.

 The Sunroom is a residency program that places poets in schools, detention centers, and other communities where high-quality poetry instructions is not guaranteed.
 For more, visit The Sunroom page.